 Where to rent storage in NYC

 Got stuff that doesn’t have a place in your new apartment, but still has a place in your heart (or is essential for more boring reasons)?
 That’s where Gotham Mini Storage comes in.
-Manhattan’s premier storage facility, we offer climate-controlled units and indoor loading area, 24/7 security, and free move-in truck along with affordable rent, expert advice and free WiFi.
+The leader in Manhattan mini storage we offer climate-controlled units and indoor loading area, 24/7 security, and free move-in truck along with affordable rent, expert advice and free WiFi.
 Find a unit today.